 This menu offers a real-time lecture of the ongoing query ; it depicts the selected elements in the specific windows.
 When they are chosen, the user can conceal (chevron) or modify (pencil) them before launching the query.

-Below are described the possible options for each entry of the menu.
+Below are displayed the possible options for each entry of the menu.

 |Saved query :